raph-h/RayTracingInC/notes.md

 C++'s built-in random is bad, use cstdlib's rand()

+Getting a random unit vector -> Get a unit vector in a cube, and repeat until the vector is within a unit sphere, then unit vector it

 Diffuse - Main ways learnt - Equal reflection & Lambertian We brute force find a random vector in a unit sphere by creating a random vector in a unit cube, then checking if it has a length lower than 1